 You could even bunch up your ribbons and glass ball ornaments for a tighter bouquet-like decoration, such as this one featured on Design Rulz.

 Besides ornaments, there’s nothing more festive than a wreath!
 While the obvious places to put them generally include your doors and walls, you might be surprised to find out how great they look in your windows too.
-These tiny festive wreaths from Martha Stewart are just too adorable.
+If you want to replicate these tiny festive wreaths from Martha Stewart try this adorable pack of 12 mini wreaths from Shiny Flower.

 The tiny ones are great, but the larger versions work too.
 Check out these beautiful white wreaths found on Green Style Gallery.